ibexa/documentation-user/docs/pim/create_edit_product.md

     Feature availability may differ depending on the specifics of your installation.

-For more information, see [Products](https://doc.ibexa.co/en/latest/pim/products/).
+For in-depth information, see [Products](https://doc.ibexa.co/en/latest/pim/products/) in developer documentation.